bhanusupraja/Image-Classification-Using-CNN-with-MNIST-dataset/README.md

 ### Usage

-You can run the main script `MnistClassificationUsingCNN.ipynb` to train and evaluate the CNN model:
+You can run the main script `MnistClassificationUsingCNN.ipynb` to train and evaluate the CNN model using google collab or with local machine.

 The script will train the model, evaluate its performance on the test set, and plot the training/validation loss and accuracy graphs using Matplotlib.